Xyzor/webpack-how/README.md

-Collection of sandboxes to learn about the different functionalities of webpack.
+Collection of sandboxes to learn about the different features of Webpack.